nc543/life/linux/pthread-mutex.md

 pthread-incr.c

-Dynamic mutex creation
-is somewhat more complex, and we delay discussion of it until Section 30.1.5.

 According to SUSv3, applying the operations that we describe in the remainder of this section to a copy of a mutex yields results that are undefined.
 Mutex operations should always be performed only on the original mutex that has